 - Develop the skills you need and receive encouragement to conduct original research

-- Small classes and personalized attention: Learning from distinguished faculty means you’ll have unparalleled access to expertise in specialties such as medicinal chemistry, rocket thermodynamics, kinetics, metabolism, and more.
+- Small classes and personalized attention: Learning from distinguished faculty means you’ll have unparalleled access to expertise in specialties such as biochemical engineering, medicinal chemistry, metabolism, organometallics, and more.

 - Hands-on learning in chemical laboratories and instrumentation: Put your knowledge to work in laboratory settings that prompt you to think critically and creatively.
-Discover mass spectrometers, nuclear magnetic resonance, and surface or thermal analysis techniques in a curriculum designed to prepare students for advanced study.
+Discover mass spectrometers, nuclear magnetic resonance, and other analytic techniques in a curriculum designed to prepare students for advanced study.

-- Research and integrated teamwork: whether you’re investigating a chemical research problem or conducting chemical research for a professional laboratory, you’ll work in teams designed to approximate a graduate or medical school experience.
+- Research and integrated teamwork: whether you’re investigating a chemical research problem or conducting chemical research for a professional laboratory, you’ll work in teams designed to approximate a graduate or professional school experience.

 - Excellent education: Walla Walla University chemistry students consistently rank higher across the board on standardized success measures, and are routinely accepted for post-graduate studies at institutions such as Loma Linda University, the University of Utah, and the University of Washington.
 WWU chemistry professors hail from nationally recognized graduate schools, and are active in nationwide professional development.